 Steve Ford Has A Better Idea You know what's the newest thing around the smart set?
 Would you believe it is the oldest thing in aviation headoldest thing in aviation head-wear?
 Well, would President Ford's son Steve be wearing one if it weren't in?
 And, yep, dancing with Tony Orlando is pretty with it, too.
 That's what was happening, man, as the Republicans partied at Kansas City's Trade Mart Disco after the stirring ora-tion of the first night of the rally around the President.
-BETTY: GOP NOMINATION SHOULD HAVE BEEN UNCONTESTED Betty Ford is perplexed that her husband was so holly challenged for the nomination.
+BETTY: GOP NOMINATION SHOULD HAVE BEEN UNCONTESTED Betty Ford is perplexed that her husband was so hotly challenged for the nomination.
 "Personally, I think it should have been uncontested.
 Jerry has done such a good job in the last two enough.
 In some states we had nothing at all.
 I would go into some states, like Utah and Arizona, and find zilch.
 Naturally I found myself very frustrated."
-Being First Lady delights Betty Exerpted, Time, 8/30/76 First Family f a family could run for the Presidency en masse, the Fords might be leading the polls instead of trailing by 3 Jack Ford, dressed in snappy three-piece suits and wearing an ELECT BETTY FORD'S HUSBAND Gusto: Jack Ford intends to continue his campaigning full tilt.
-With Steve, he will probably work the Rocky First Family P. D.
+Being First Lady delights Betty Exerpted, Time, 8/30/76 ALL-AMERICANS If a family could run for the Presidency en masse, the Fords might be leading the polls instead of trailing by Jack Ford, dressed in snappy three-piece suits and wearing an ELECT BETTY FORD'S HUSBAND Gusto: Jack Ford intends to continue his campaigning full tilt.
+With Steve, he will probably work the Rocky ALL-AMERICANS If a family could run for the Presidency en masse, the Fords might be leading the polls instead of trailing by 20-odd points.
+All last week, while the Jack Ford, dressed in snappy three-piece suits and wearing an ELECT BETTY FORD'S HUSBAND button, bore the brunt of inter- Gusto: Jack Ford intends to continue his campaigning full tilt.
+With Steve, he will probably work the Rocky Mountain states they both know well.
+THE FORD CAMPAIGN WILL BE A FAMILY AFFAIR ne Fords got plenty of poical experience in race for the nomination.
+Now those skills will be put to the test in the race for White House.
+It may seem to many voters this auturn that they are being asked to elect a whole First Family rather than a President alone.
+Most of Gerald Ford's clan will be out gate era, and maintains that the Ford formed, Jack replied with a grin: "Hanging around the right places."
+He and his father, whom the son often refers to as "the boss," discuss issues in the evenings in the President's upstairs study.
+They often disagree.
+For example, Jack believes that use of marijuana should be decriminalized, while his father is firmly opposed.
+The toughest questions Jack faces are on the Nixon pardon.
+He says the country "was serewed over beyond its wildest dreams" by Nixon's actions in the Watergate era and maintains that the Ford Press photographer have worked some changes.
+Susan's demeanor has become increasingly poised-which does not mean she has lost a playful quality in private, according to friends.
+She is expected to-do some campaigning for her father, but not a lot.